coreweave/kubernetes-cloud/virtual-server/examples/curl/README.md

 - `get_vs()` - prints formatted JSON details about the Virtual Server
 - `wait_until_vs_status()` - loops until the expected condition is met.

-> ℹ️ The `wait_until_vs_status()` function utilizes the [Kubernetes `watch` feature](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes).
-The Kubernetes API publishes a stream of updates when any object changed, which are best observed in real time using `watch`.

 ## Kubevirt functions

 **VM**